 8 Steps to Plan a Successful Project Kickoff Meeting

-Whatever the initiative that’s getting underway, a project kickoff meeting is essential to success.
+When a new initiative starts, a project kickoff meeting is essential to success.
 Putting time and energy into turning your kickoff from “just a meeting” into a motivating, action-oriented session can pay big dividends over the course of the project.

 Your kickoff needs to fit the type of project being launched.
 Examples include: